Occupational Health and Safety (OHS) Policy Statement - Free Template

 Table of Contents

-2. What should an OHS policy statement include?
+3. Structure of an effective OHS policy statement

-4. What makes an OHS policy statement successful?
+5. What makes an OHS policy statement successful?
+How to ensure your OHS policy statement is effective and legally compliant

-5. How can I implement my OHS policy statement?
+6. How can I implement my OHS policy statement?
+Implementing your OHS policy: best practices for workplace safety integration

-Around the world, governments and jurisdictions require employers to have a written occupational health and safety policy that helps promote an impactful occupational health and safety (OHS) program to protect their valued team and workers.
-A well-planned and researched OHS policy statement is one of the first steps in elevating the safety of staff members, clearly outlining everything your organization wants to achieve in OHS including goals and objectives, as well as strategies and tactics that will involve the team.
+Most workplaces across North America, especially in Canada, are required to have an occupational health and safety (OHS) policy statement.
+A well-planned and researched OHS policy statement is one of the important first steps in elevating the safety for your staff members – in particular, clearly outlining everything your organization wants to achieve in OHS, including its specific safety goals and objectives, as well as strategies and tactics that will involve the team.
+A strong OHS policy not only ensures compliance with workplace safety regulations but also solid accountability and care.
+Whether you're developing an occupational health and safety policy template or updating an existing one, aligning it with your OHS program implementation goals is essential.

 Depending on where you work, an OHS policy statement and program may be a legal requirement, but regardless of your local laws, the safety and well-being of your workers should be a #1 priority.
 Even if it’s not legally required, develop some sort of statement or document that demonstrates the employer’s commitment to health and safety.

-As we said above, it may be legally required in your area or jurisdiction to develop an OHS policy statement in your workplace.
-For example – in Canada, it is mandatory to have such a document.
-Quite simply, this statement will be an accurate reflection of the safety needs of your workplace and will help apply and implement and existing or new safety protocols and practices.
+As stated previously, it may be legally required in your area or jurisdiction to develop an OHS policy statement in your workplace.
+For example, in Canada, it is mandatory to have such a document.
+Quite simply, this statement will be an accurate reflection of the safety needs of your workplace and will help apply and implement existing or new safety protocols and practices.

 Disclaimer: This Occupational Health and Safety Policy template and guideline is provided by SafetyLine Lone Worker is for general information purpose only.
 You should not rely upon the material or information on the website as a basis for making any business, legal, or any other decisions